← Back to Grammar

 • Create negative vosotros commands using the

-• Master reflexive vosotros commands (special -aos, -eos, -íos endings)
+• Master vosotros commands (special -aos, -eos, -íos endings)

 • Place correctly with commands